 We may not all agree on how fast things will change or who it will benefit first, but we had one prominent alignment this year, consistent for everyone on the team:

-We’ll take any wins we can get.
+And we’ll take any wins we can get.

-We see creators of all ages who once relied on revenue from content platforms like YouTube and social media now fragmenting across more channels.
+Online, we see creators of all ages who once relied on revenue from content platforms like YouTube and social media now fragmenting across more channels.
 From brand sponsors on Instagram and Vine reviews on Amazon, to being paid one-to-one by fans via Patreon, Beehiiv, and Substack.

 It all shows enough interest to pay for more personalized subscriptions in exchange for entertainment, knowledge, and content beyond those platforms.